-Members of the Vanderbilt community who have received a COVID-19 positive test result or were informed they are a close contact outside of the VUMC system (e.g. Metro Public Health or another public health entity), should complete the following webform*.
-The webform goes directly to the Command Center to ensure confidentiality and someone will follow-up with you as soon as possible.
+Members of the Vanderbilt community who have received a COVID-19 positive test result or were informed they are a close contact from an entity other than Student Health or Occupational Health, regardless of vaccination status, should complete the following webform.
+This includes those who utilize a VUMC walk in clinic other than Student Health or Occupational Health.
+The webform goes directly to the Command Center to ensure confidentiality.

-Test results of individuals tested by VUMC (Student Health or Occupational Health) or VU’s periodic on-campus testing program also known as “surveillance” testing) are routed automatically.
+Test results of individuals tested by Student Health and Occupational Health are routed automatically.

-Individuals will receive direct communication from the Command Center about their isolation (if they tested positive) or quarantine period (if considered a close contact) and will be instructed to contact Student Health or Occupational Health if they develop symptoms.
-The Command Center will communicate with the individual throughout their isolation or quarantine period to monitor any symptoms that develop and ensure they are well-supported.
+Individuals will receive communication from the Command Center about their isolation (if they tested positive) or quarantine period (if considered a close contact) and will be instructed to contact Student Health or Occupational Health if they develop symptoms.

 COVID-19 vaccines have been shown to be safe and effective at preventing infection by the virus, and experts believe getting the vaccine prevents serious illness and reduces potential transmission to others even if you do get infected.
 The rapid development and expansion of the vaccine is an unprecedented achievement in the history of medicine and is one in which scientists and clinicians at Vanderbilt University and Vanderbilt University Medical Center played leading roles.
 This underscores the power of our university’s relentless pursuit of innovation and our mission to be of service to our community.

 Vaccine distribution is managed by each state, and in Tennessee, the state’s plan is coordinated by the Tennessee Department of Health in cooperation with each county health department.